mperezfuster/gpdb/gpdb-doc/markdown/admin_guide/ddl/ddl-brin.html.md

 At the time of creation, Greenplum Database scans all existing heap pages and creates a summary index tuple for each range, including the possibly-incomplete range at the end.
 As new pages are filled with data, page ranges that are already summarized will cause the summary information to be updated with data from the new tuples.
 When a new page is created that does not fall within the last summarized range, the range that the new page belongs into does not automatically acquire a summary tuple; those tuples remain unsummarized until a summarization run is invoked later, creating the initial summary for that range.

 There are several ways to trigger the initial summarization of a page range.
-If the table is vacuumed, either manually or by `autovacuum`, all existing unsummarized page ranges are summarized.
+If the table is vacuumed, all existing unsummarized page ranges are summarized.

 You may use the following functions: